 “It’s an account of a time all of us were going through,” McKagan said in a Geffen Records press release from 1987.
 “We didn’t have money, but we had a lot of hangers-on and girls that we could basically live off of.
 Things were just too easy.”

-Slash added: “There’s a lot to say for that period of time when you start to lose the excitement of chasing chicks,” Slash added.
-“You start going after really bizarre girls, like librarians and stuff, just to catch them and say I finally went out and caught a girl that wouldn’t be my normal date.
+Slash added: “There’s a lot to say for that period of time when you start to lose the excitement of chasing chicks.
+You start going after really bizarre girls, like librarians and stuff, just to catch them and say I finally went out and caught a girl that wouldn’t be my normal date.
 Because everything else was starting to get ... it’s so easy.”

-“Our first major tour was with Motley Crue, and the audience was younger than most audiences we’d played, like on the Aerosmith tour, or on other tours, our own the tours and the tours with the Cult,” Rose told Kurt Loder in 1991 on the MTV program Famous Last Words.
+“Our first major tour was with Motley Crue, and the audience was younger than most audiences we’d played – like on the Aerosmith tour, or on other tours, our own the tours and the tours with the Cult,” Rose told Kurt Loder in 1991 on MTV's Famous Last Words.
 “And it was real hard to do the song ‘It's So Easy,’ because there's a line in there ‘I drink and drive, everything's in sight.’
 We were talking about kind of how we got away with things and we’re lucky to be here.
 It was real hard knowing that some of these kids would just go out and go, ‘Yeah!
 I drink and drive, everything's in sight!’”

 Even before that, Rose was telling interviewers that “It’s So Easy” was “a reflection of where I was then,” and that he had grown up since it was written.
 “There was a time when we were a little bit careless and thought we were real cool and we got away with it,” Rose later said.
 “It's not something we do now ... or at least try not to.
 It’s not something I would do.
 I have to watch Slash, though.
 Sometimes, after a few too many, he’ll try that ‘drink drive’ thing and we have to grab him.”